input-output-hk/vrf-optimisation-tests/README.md

 ## VRF optimisations
-Testing possible improvements for the VRF verification function.
+In this document we expose the results of performance experiments, exploring possible improvements for the VRF verification function.
+We expose two main properties of the
+improvements: (i) if they follow the standard, and (ii) if the change requires a hard fork.

 ### Results